fobnail/docs/dev-notes/minimal-os-for-fobnail.md

 [SKL](https://github.com/TrenchBoot/secure-kernel-loader) (Secure Kernel Loader) which is responsible for booting OS in DLME (Zephyr in that case).
 Zephyr boots using Multiboot1 but SKL does not support it (only Multiboot2 is supported).
-For SKL to be able to boot Zephyr, either Zephyr would have to support Multiboot2 or SKL Multiboot1.
+For SKL to be able to boot Zephyr, Zephyr must gain Multiboot2 support.

+Multiboot1 is hard measure due to its tags being scattered around in memory.
+To properly measure Multiboot1, SKL would have to know and parse every tag as most of them contain pointers to other structures.
+This is not going to happen.

 Also, Zephyr may have trouble with running on different hardware configurations.
 Some important HW-related configuration is baked into Zephyr during build: